SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ### Working with the Solace Disaster Recovery Solution

-The [Solace-FG] section “Data Center Replication” contains a sub-section on “Application Implementation” which details items that need to be considered when working with Solace’s Data Center Replication feature.
+The [Solace-FG] section "Data Center Replication" contains a sub-section on "Application Implementation" which details items that need to be considered when working with Solace’s Data Center Replication feature.
 This integration guide will show how the following items required to have a JBoss Fuse application successfully connect to a backup data center using the Solace Data Center Replication feature:

 * Configuring a Host List in the JBoss Fuse configuration file
 * Configuring JMS Reconnection Properties within Solace JNDI